seabassjolynn/ft_ping/README.md

     Failed to receive ICMP packet
     PING 2.2.2.2 (2.2.2.2): 56 data bytes
     Send ICMP packet successfully.
 Number of bytes sent is: 56

+## Program functionality:
+1. cntrl + c key combination stops ping execution and displays ping statistics.
+**currently only statistics header is displayed, and statistics will be** **implemented further.**